Box Office Massacre: 'Last Witch Hunter,' 'Paranormal Activity 6' and 'Steve Jobs' Flop

 The top five was rounded out by "Hotel Transylvania 2," which made $9 million to push its domestic results to $148.3 million after five weeks.

-Paramount is pointing to "Paranormal's" strong results in circuits like AMC, where it was the top grossing film for the weekend, as evidence that audiences didn't stay away because they could see the film digitally early.

-"There's no question it cost us a lot of box office that major circuits wouldn't play the film," said Rob Moore, vice-chairman of Paramount Pictures.
-"It wasn't about consumer rejection."

-Perhaps the most frustrating stumble was "Steve Jobs," After scoring the best per-screen average two weeks ago and slowly expanding with positive results, "Steve Jobs" failed to stick the landing when it was finally ready to go nationwide.
+Perhaps the most frustrating stumble was "Steve Jobs," a picture that on paper seemed like an awards season breakout in the making.
+After scoring the best per-screen average two weeks ago and slowly expanding with positive results, "Steve Jobs" failed to stick the landing when it was finally ready to go nationwide.
 It made a disappointing $7.3 million from 2,443 locations.
 That barely beat the $6.7 million that Ashton Kutcher's critically excoriated "Jobs" made in its initial weekend.

-Universal said the picture is doing well in major markets like New York and San Francisco, and the studio believes that mounting Oscar buzz will help "Steve Jobs" attract audiences going forward.

-"Where this film works, it works like a champ," said Nick Carpou, Universal's domestic distribution chief.

 The weekend also hosted two low-cost duds in Universal's "Jem and the Holograms" and Open Road's "Rock the Kasbah," which opened to $1.3 million and $1.5 million, respectively.
-That wasn't even good enough to crack the top ten and mark the lowest openings for studio films released in at least 2,000 theaters.
+That wasn't even good enough to crack the top ten.
 At least these films won't result in oceans of red ink.
 "Jem and the Holograms," which adapts the 1980s cartoon, has a $5 million budget.
 "Rock the Kasbah," which features Bill Murray as a rock promoter in Afghanistan, cost $15 million to make.

 What's particularly alarming is that pre-release tracking had many of these films doing substantially better ("The Last Witch Hunter" was expected to do as much as $17 million, while some estimates had "Steve Jobs" expanding to the tune of $19 million).